MethodsAndPractices/vsteam/README.md

 ## Release Notes

+### 3.0.5

+Merged [Pull Request](https://github.com/DarqueWarrior/vsteam/pull/70) from [Geert van der Cruijsen](https://github.com/Geertvdc) which included the following:

+Added a function to remove vsts agents from a pool. by calling Remove-Agent or Remove-VSTeamAgent

 ### 3.0.4

 The ProjectName dynamic parameter that enables Tab Complete of project names was getting called approximately 20 times when tab completing a function name.
 To reduce the number of calls a rudimentary cache was put in place.